dogmatiq/dogma/README.md

 </div>

+## Overview

-Dogma attempts to define a practical standard for authoring message-based applications in a manner agnostic to the mechanisms by which messages are transported and application state is persisted.
+Dogma is a toolkit for building message-based applications in Go.

+In Dogma, business logic is encapsulated in an **application** which consumes and produces messages.
+The application is strictly separated from the **engine**, which is responsible for message delivery and data persistence.

+## Features

+- **Built for [Domain Driven Design]** — The API uses DDD terminology to help developers align their understanding of the application's business logic with its implementation.
+- **Flexible message format** — Supports any Go type that can be serialized to a byte slice, with built-in support for JSON and Protocol Buffers.
+- **First-class testing** — Dogma's [testkit] module runs isolated behavioral tests of your application.
+- **Multiple engine implementations** — Choose the engine with the best messaging and persistence semantics for your application.
+- **Built-in introspection** — Analyze application code to visualize how messages traverse your applications.

 ## Related Repositories

-- [dogmatiq/testkit] - utilities for blackbox testing of Dogma applications
+- [dogmatiq/testkit] — utilities for blackbox testing of Dogma applications
-- [dogmatiq/projectionkit] - utilities for building [projections](#projection) in various popular database systems
+- [dogmatiq/projectionkit] — utilities for building [projections](#projection) in various popular database systems
-- [dogmatiq/example] - an example Dogma application that implements the features of a simple bank
+- [dogmatiq/example] — an example Dogma application that implements the features of a simple bank

 ## Concepts